skyrockets-21/skyrockets-21.github.io/_pages/about.md

 Recent Updates:
 ---
-**July 2023**: I am excited to share our diverse team of Healthcare and ML domain experts is participating in the [Generative AI Innovation Incubator at CMU - Medicine and Public Health](the https://www.cs.cmu.edu/generative-ai/hackathons)
+**July 2023**: I am excited to share that our team of Healthcare and ML domain experts entered the final round of the [Generative AI Innovation Incubator at CMU - Medicine and Public Health](the https://www.cs.cmu.edu/generative-ai/hackathons)!

 **June 2023**: I will be attending the [AIMI Symposium](https://aimi.stanford.edu/aimisymposium/agenda) in person organized by the Stanford Center for Artificial Intelligence in Medicine and Imaging (AIMI Center) at Stanford University 🤓😎!